 According to Wikipedia: "The total world declared stockpile of chemical weapons was about 30,308 tons in early 2010.
 A total of 71,315 tonnes of agents, 8.67 million munitions and containers, and 70 production facilities were declared to OPCW before destruction activities began.
 In addition, several countries that are not members are suspected of having chemical weapons, especially Syria and North Korea, while some member states (including Sudan and the People's Republic of China) have been accused by others of failing to disclose their stockpiles."

-So does the committment to remove or control chemical weapons make you feel any safer?
+So does the commitment to remove or control chemical weapons make you feel any safer?

 Referring to Wikipedia again the CWC classifes chemicals into three classes: